 Experience elegant dining on the rails as it was during the golden age of rail travel in the United States.
 This enchanting two hour and fifteen minute ride through the beautiful Des Moines River Valley features historic 1950’s passenger cars used on the Union Pacific Railroad’s famous “City of Los Angeles” and “City of San Francisco” streamliners which traveled between Chicago and the west coast.
 This train crosses the 156′ tall Bass Point Creek High Bridge, as well as the Des Moines River, on its journey through the scenic Des Moines River Valley.
-After passing through the old coal mining town of Fraser, our dinner train climbs its way back out of the river valley on a fairly impressive grade.
-We will make our way across some of Iowa’s familiar farmland, eventually making our way to the end of our line at the unincorporated town of Wolf.
+After passing through the old coal mining town of Fraser, our dinner train climbs its way back out of the river valley on an impressive grade.
+We will make our way across some of Iowa’s rich farmland, eventually making our way to the end of our line at the unincorporated town of Wolf.
 At Wolf our crew will make preparations for the trip back down the hill, and soon we will begin our return trip to the depot at Boone.

 Dinner Train Menu

 All meals are served with dinner rolls, a beverage (Coke, Diet Coke, Sprite, milk, coffee, or tea), and the Chef’s choice of dessert.
-Menu subject to change.

 Schedule, prices, and additional information

-Ticket price: $67.25 per person (all ages)
+Ticket price: $75 per person (all ages)

-Boarding times: 5:00 PM (4:30 PM in November)
+Boarding times: 5:00 PM (4:30 PM in February, March and November)

-Arrives back in Boone: 7:45 PM (7:15 PM in November)
+Arrives back in Boone: 7:45 PM (7:15 PM in February, March and November)

-Museum included?
+Is museum admission included?
 Yes